PeterChou1/BitBlitzer/Readme.md

+# Bitblitzer Engine

+This project was originally written for a game contest.
+The underlying code contains the game and engine

-# This Prog
+# Compilation/Setup

+This project only works on windows you must have the visual studio 2022 developmenet environment installed on a processor with AVX2 support.

+- Open Game.sln
+- Hit Compile

-Please read Documentation.pdf for the documentation of the source file of the project
+Please read Documentation.pdf for the documentation of the source file of the project for more information

 # A WASM port of this project is avaliable here